saskiaotto/UHHformats/readme.md

 -   cheat sheets, and
 -   conversions to Jupyter Notebook documents.

-Most templates include the UHH logo and have adopted the UHH corporate design, but the logo can easily be replaced in the YAML header and also the style can be modified, by e.g. adding your own CSS stylesheet in the YAML header of the HTML template.
+The default font for all templates is ‘Helvetica’ but can be replaced with the University’s own font style ‘TheSans UHH’ in the PDF and Word templates.
+If you are associated to the UHH you are allowed to use this font.
+Most templates include further the UHH logo and have adopted the UHH corporate design, but the logo can easily be replaced in the YAML header and also the style can be modified, by e.g. adding your own CSS stylesheet in the YAML header of the HTML template.
 Hence, these templates are not limited to UHH students and employees.

-The default font is for all templates ‘Helvetica’ but can be replaced with the University’s own font style ‘TheSans UHH’.
-If you are associated to the UHH you are allowed to use this font.
-In that case replace `font = "Helvetica"` with `font = "TheSansUHH"`.
-To use another font, simply use the setting “other” and replace the ‘font_XXX.ttf’ files in the working directory with your own files.
-Please note, that you have to name these files exactly as the template font files.

 Each template was developed based on other inspiring templates and R packages, which are mentioned below. **To help getting started, all